shuup/shuup-guide/source/products.rst

 Adding Products
 ---------------

-The Shoop Admin provides a simple interface for adding products to your shop.
+The Shuup Admin provides a simple interface for adding products to your shop.

-To navigate to the Products section of the Shoop Admin, open the Admin menu and select the `Products` section under the `Products` category.
+To navigate to the Products section of the Shuup Admin, open the Admin menu and select the `Products` section under the `Products` category.

 .. image:: products/products-menu.png